Jbleezy/BO1-Reimagined/README.md

 * Fix Ascension monkey pathing (might be fixed)
 * Fix kino round skip bug (might be fixed)
 * Add collision boxes near invincibilty spots on maps
-* Shang: while a weapon is in pack a punch, don't push the players out
 * Fix low grav with increased FPS
 * Fix bug where first damage taken after being downed and getting revived or spawning back in doesnt deal damage to player
 * Make it easier to tell how many grenades you have on HUD